shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Description ==

 DHL’s official extension for WooCommerce on Wordpress.
 Manage your national and international shipments easily.
-The “DHL for WooCommerce” – plugin is compatible with (whether the plugin is available in your country see [here](https://www.logistics.dhl/content/dam/dhl/local/global/dhl-ecommerce/images/text-generic-1592x896/g0-integration-3pv-wooocommerce-00.web.796.448.jpg "Global DHL service coverage within WooCommerce").):
+The “DHL for WooCommerce” – plugin is compatible with the following DHL service offerings depending on your origin country:
 * DHL Paket (Germany)
 * DHL Parcel (Benelux)
-* Deutsche Post International
+* Deutsche Post International (all European countries)
-* DHL eCommerce Asia
+* DHL eCommerce Asia (AU, CN, HK, IN, VN, TH, SG, MY)

+For all countries which are not mentioned here we are working on further enhancements which will be added soon.

 == Features ==

+1. NEW: Ship your orders with **DHL Warenpost** in Germany.
 1. Fast and easy **label creation** of your national and international orders.
 1. Automatically receive a **tracking code** for each label.
 1. Use **additional delivery services** as e.g. the visual check of age available via the API of DHL Paket or Cash on delivery in selected countries.
 1. Offer **Preferred Delivery Options** to your customers via “Wunschpaket”.
-The customer has the opportunity to select a specific time and date for his delivery.
+The customer has the opportunity to select a specific time and date for his delivery or an alternative delivery location e.g. his preferred neighbour.
 1. **Customization** Enable/disable or edit the names of services and set up the handling cost for each DHL shipping service.
 1. Experience **premium support**, timely compatibility updates and bug fixes.
 1. The **“print only if codeable”** – option you can activate in the DHL settings will check whether the address is correct or not before generating the label.